 As an international student, can I apply for a private loan to cover my tuition and living expenses?

 You can apply for private education loans with a US citizen or permanent resident co-signer.

 When can I apply for financial aid?
 Should I apply before I receive a letter of acceptance?

 You may apply for financial aid any time after October 1st, even before we notify you of our admissions decision.
 However, we only consider admitted students for financial aid.

 Can I apply for financial aid during the academic term or year?

 You may complete the financial aid application process throughout the academic year, but not after the semester.
 However, for priority consideration, please complete the FAFSA application by March 15 each year.
 If you miss the priority deadline, you will still receive an award letter, but you may not receive the best forms of financial aid available.

 Will I need to reapply for financial aid each year?

 You must apply for financial aid each year.
-Please complete both the FAFSA and Monterey Institute Financial Aid applications by March 15th - just like last year!
+Please complete both the FAFSA and the Institute Financial Aid application by March 15th to be considered for all forms of aid.

-I only want to apply for a Monterey Insitute Merit Scholarship.
+I only want to apply for a MIIS Merit Scholarship.
 Should I complete the FAFSA application?